Rakeshgurugubelli/DevOps_realtime_task/Kubernetes/RBAC_Readme.md

 Step-1: Generate Private Key and CSR

-openssl genrsa -out dev-user.key 2048
+openssl genrsa -out dev-user1.key 2048

-openssl req -new -key dev-user.key -out dev-user.csr -subj "/CN=dev-user/O=dev-group"
+openssl req -new -key dev-user1.key -out dev-user.csr -subj "/CN=dev-user/O=dev-group"

 **CN=dev-user will be the username, and O=dev-group is the group.**